 A windbreaker jacket

 A water bottle

 Cash for food, coffee, transport and bathrooms

 An external power bank (optional)

 Photo camera (optional) with extra batteries and charger

 Additional SD cards (if you carry a camera)

 Not everything is wild partying though

 Besides giving us the chance to live a great photographic experience, the 24 Hour Project allows us to contribute a bit to the wellbeing of our world.
-This year the goal is to bring attention to the cause of refugees through Lesvos Solidarity that works to bring free sheltering to refugees in Greece.
+This year the goal is to bring attention and suppor to organizations that support women’s rights.